 What they excel at though is teaching new riders how to ride, starting with little 50cc bikes and having a complete lineup for someone of almost any size, kids and adults alike.
 Many parents choose the Honda CRF50F for their kids first bike, and for good reason, they are easy to handle and hold their value amazingly well, then there’s a bunch more to choose from as they grow into the sport.

-Honda CRF - F lineup
+Honda CRF -Fs'aligner

 Street legal dirt bikes are made from an existing enduro bike that has been tuned for a bit more open highway usage, but doesn’t lose much of it’s off-road prowess.
 These engines don’t like long highway rides like the dual sports, but excel when it gets time to get off road.
 Being much lighter, more powerful, stronger braking and much better suspended, they love the trails and most of what an enduro can do, but at the cost of highway comfort, range, and maintainance.
 Great for connecting trails, or if you live close to the trails.